JCardoso9/PagerDuty-Operator/README.md

-# pagerduty-operator
+# Pagerduty-operator
-The objective of this operator is to simplify the management of pagerduty by allowing services to be deployed alongside applications
+The objective of this operator is to simplify the management of pagerduty oncall by allowing applications to be deployed alongside Pagerduty services and the appropriate escalation policies.

 ## To do list